ferrilab/bitvec/README.md

 allowing safe concurrent multiprocessing.
 It is a default feature so that split [`BitSlice`]s are thread-safe by default, just as split integer slices are.

+You **must** disable this feature if your target processor is lacking any atomic types not wider than the processor word.
+For example, 32-bit targets may use the `"atomic"` feature even though they do not have `AtomicU64`, but targets such as `riscv32imc-unknown-none-elf` must disable it entirely as they do not have even `AtomicU8`.
+To the author’s knowledge, there are no targets that have `AtomicU8` but not `AtomicUsize`.
+If you require more precise atomic control than merely “not wider than the processor word”, file an issue.

 The `"atomic"` feature does not guarantee atomic memory access; rather, `bitvec` uses the [`radium`] project to detect the atomic support of the target